Jeremy-19/Jeremy-19/README.md

 # <span style="color:#000080;">JEREMY - @ Jeremy-19</span>

-Hi, I'am Jeremy- A fresh graduate that wants to see the world with his own eyes.
+Hi, I'am Jeremy - A fresh graduate that wants to see the world with his own eyes.

-## Mission
-To bridge the gap between computers and humans.

 ## Area of Interests
 🤖 Artificial Intelligence